• 0091-22-66157017

 for some stainless steels in Hydrochloric Acid

-Zeron 100 is also highly resistant to strong alkalis.
+Strong-alkali resistance is similarly high.
 The production of caustic soda results in hot, strong solutions and even in 60 wt% caustic soda, Zeron 100 has very low corrosion rates (<0.004 ipy).
 Caustic soda is often found with chlorides in extraction processes and even with 10g/L chloride, Zeron 100 has excellent corrosion resistance.
 Three years service experience of fabricated Zeron 100 pipework in 2M caustic soda with chlorides at 446°F (230°C) has been excellent.

 Pitting Corrosion